10 Cheddar Scallion Cornbread Muffins Everyone Will Love

 Whisk until smooth and fully combined.

-Creamy Jalapeño Corn Casserole uses a similar stir-and-bake technique with bold flavor results.
+👉 Want more savory baking inspiration?
+Try this Creamy Jalapeño Corn Casserole that uses a similar mix‑and‑bake technique with bold, Southern flavor.

-2. Gently mix with a spatula until just combined—don’t overmix!
+2. Gently stir with a spatula until just combined—don’t overmix!

 3. Fold in: